-Sexual activity requires consent, which is defined as clear, unambiguous, and voluntary agreement between the participants to engage in specific sexual activity.
+Clear, unambiguous, and voluntary agreement between the participants to engage in specific sexual activity.
 Consent cannot be inferred from the absence of a “no”; a clear “yes,” verbal or otherwise, is necessary.
-Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent, and individuals are thus urged to seek consent in verbal form.
+Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent, thus, individuals are urged to seek consent in verbal form.
 Talking with sexual partners about desires and limits may seem awkward, but serves as the basis for positive sexual experiences shaped by mutual willingness and respect.
 Consent cannot be obtained from someone who is asleep or otherwise mentally or physically incapacitated, whether due to alcohol, drugs, or some other condition.
 Consent cannot be obtained by threat, coercion, or force.
 Agreement given under such conditions does not constitute consent.
 Consent must be clear and unambiguous for each participant throughout any sexual encounter.
 Consent to some sexual acts does not imply consent to others, nor does past consent to a given act imply ongoing or future consent.
 Consent can be revoked at any time.
 For all of these reasons, sexual partners must evaluate consent in an ongoing fashion and should communicate clearly with each other throughout any sexual encounter.

 Dating violence is violence committed by a person who is or has been in a romantic or intimate relationship with the victim.
 Whether there was such a relationship will be gauged by its length, type, and frequency of interaction.

-Discriminatory harassment is defined as any verbal, physical, written or symbolic behavior that is directed at an identifiable individual or group and/or their property and is based on that individual’s or group’s membership (or perceived membership) in a particular demographic group, including race, color, religion, age, gender, gender identity, gender expression, national origin or ethnicity, mental or physical disability, or sexual orientation, and interferes with a reasonable person’s academic or work performance, creates an intimidating, hostile or offensive situation or environment for a person or that subjects a person to unwanted and unsolicited attention.
-Such behaviors include, but are not limited to, the use of slurs, epithets, name-calling, gestures, demeaning jokes, derogatory stereotypes, bullying, or conduct that may be physically threatening, harmful or humiliating or cause a person to feel unsafe.
+Any verbal, physical, written or symbolic behavior that is 1) directed at an individual or group and/or their property, 2) is based on that individual’s or group’s membership (or perceived membership) in a particular demographic group, including race, color, religion, age, gender, gender identity, gender expression, national origin or ethnicity, mental or physical disability, or sexual orientation, and 3) interferes with a reasonable person’s academic or work performance, creates an intimidating, hostile or offensive situation or environment for a person or that subjects a person to unwanted and unsolicited attention.
+Such behaviors include, but are not limited to, the use of slurs, epithets, name-calling, hate-speech, gestures, demeaning jokes, derogatory stereotypes, vandalism, bullying, or conduct that may be physically threatening, harmful or humiliating or cause a person to feel unsafe.

 Pennsylvania law defines domestic violence as knowingly, intentionally or recklessly causing bodily injury of any kind, causing fear of bodily injury of any kind, assault (sexual or not sexual), rape, sexually abusing minor children, or knowingly engaging in repetitive conduct toward a certain person (i.e. stalking) that puts them in fear of bodily injury.
 These acts can take place between family or household members, current or former spouses, sexual partners or those who share biological parenthood in order to qualify as domestic violence or abuse.